-Proponents of water fluoridation notoriously focus on individual, isolated studies, finding relatively minor weaknesses and often stating “this is just one study”.
-In doing so they consistently and irresponsibly fail to acknowledge the clear and now indisputable theme: fluoridation chemicals damage the developing brain of our young.
-This article provides a summary of several major recent studies showing the neurological damage caused by fluoride.
+In an effort to protect their unsubstantiated claims, proponents of water fluoridation consistently and irresponsibly refuse to acknowledge the clear and now indisputable fact: fluoridation chemicals damage the developing brain of our young.
+This article provides a summary of numerous major recent studies clearly showing the neurological damage caused by fluoride.

 As of December 2019, 64 studies have associated exposure to fluoridation chemicals with IQ loss in humans, while more than 60 studies have found that fluoride exposure impairs the learning and/or memory capacity of animals.
 Of the human studies, 62 were based on IQ assessments of 23,773 children, and two studies involved the IQ assessments of 245 adults.
 These studies provide compelling if not overwhelming evidence that fluoride exposure during the early years of life can damage a child’s developing brain.